 State-wide threat against schools deemed 'not credible' by law enforcement agencies

-A threat made to schools around Ohio, including those in Akron, was deemed not credible by law enforcement agencies, according to an email from Akron Public Schools that was signed by Superintendent Michael Robinson.
+A threat made to schools around Ohio, including those in Akron, Worthington and Hillard City schools, was deemed not credible by law enforcement agencies, according to an email from Akron Public Schools that was signed by Superintendent Michael Robinson.

+The threats claimed to be a "Russian terrorist," according to emails sent from school superintendents in Wayne County to parents.
+News reports in Texas reported that schools received a similar threat on Friday.

 As a precaution, all staff and families were notified of the widespread threat.
 Schools will be in session Monday with an increased security presence, said Mark Williams, director of marketing communications at APS.